nus-cs2103-AY2122S2/tp/docs/DeveloperGuide.md

     * 1a1.
 HustleBook informs user the minimal data needed to add a client.
     * 1a2.
 User enters the correct data.

-      Steps 1a1 - 1a2 are repeated until the data entered is sufficient.
+      Steps 1a1-1a2 are repeated until the data entered is sufficient.

-      Use case resumes from step 2.
+      Use case resumes at step 2.

 * 1b.
 HustleBook detects incorrect format.
     * 1b1.
-HustleBook informs user the format to follow
+HustleBook informs user the format to follow.
     * 1b2.
 User enters the correct format.

-      Steps 1b1 - 1b2 are repeated until the format and data is correct.
+      Steps 1b1-1b2 are repeated until a valid format and data is entered.

+      Use case resumes at step 2.

+* 1c.
+There are multiple clients with the same given name.
+    * 1c1.
+HustleBook requests confirmation from the user to add client with same name.
+    * 1c2.
+User enters his confirmation.
+      * 1c2a.
+User accepts to add the client.

-      Use case resumes from step 2.
+        Use case resumes at step 2.

+      * 1c2b.
+User rejects.

+        Use case ends.

 **Use case: UC02 - Find Client**

 **MSS**

-1. User requests enters search term
+1. User requests to find a client.
-2. HustleBook shows a client whose name matches the given search term
+2. HustleBook shows a client whose name matches the given name.

    Use case ends.

 **Extensions**

 * 2a.
 Client list is empty.
+    * 2a1.
+HustleBook informs the user that the list is empty.

       Use case ends.

 * 2b.
-Search term does not match any client's name.
+Specified person does not exist on the list.
+    * 2b1.
+HustleBook informs the user that the client is not in the list.

       Use case ends.

 * 2c.
-Search term matches multiple client's name
+There are multiple clients with the same given name.
     * 2c1.
-HustleBook shows list of clients whose name matches search term
+HustleBook shows list of clients whose name matches search term.

       Use case ends.

-**Use case: UC03 - Tag a client**
+**Use case: UC03 - Flag a client**

 **MSS**

-1. User requests to list clients
+1. User requests to list clients.
-2. HustleBook shows a list of clients
+2. HustleBook shows a list of clients.
-3. User requests to add a priority tag to a specific person in the list
+3. User requests to add a flag to a specific client in the list.
+4. HustleBook adds a flag to the client.
-4. User requests to list clients again
+5. User requests to list clients again.
-5. HustleBook shows priority client at the start
+6. HustleBook shows flagged client at the top of the list.

    Use case ends.

 **Extensions**

 * 2a.
 The list is empty.
+    * 2a1.
+HustleBook informs the user that the list is empty.

       Use case ends.

 * 3a.
 Specified person does not exist on the list.
     * 3a1.
-HustleBook shows an error message.
+HustleBook informs the user that the client is not in the list.

       Use case resumes at step 2.

 * 3b.
-Specified name matches multiple clients.
+There are multiple clients with the same given name.
     * 3b1.
 HustleBook shows a list of clients that match the specified name.
     * 3b2.
 HustleBook requests for index of the client to update the information to.
     * 3b3.
 User enters an index.

       Step 3b2-3b3 is repeated until a valid index is entered.